-By now, we’ve spent a great deal of time pestering men with our questions, wondering what Berlin style is made up of, and discussing what happens when fashion becomes display, self-expression, and a mask (J.C.
+By now, we’ve spent a great deal of time pestering men with our questions, wondering what Berlin style amounts to, and discussing what happens when fashion becomes display, self-expression, and a mask (J.C.
 Flügel)

-Today, however, we want to share our notes and stand back to take a look at the bigger picture—the premise being that behind the temporal sheen of “do’s and don’ts”, Guys on Clothes remains a case study with which we hope to someday uncover exciting truths.
+Today, however, we want to share our notes and stand back to take a look at the bigger picture—the premise being that behind the temporal sheen of “do’s and don’ts”, Guys on Clothes remains a case study with which we hope to someday uncover exciting perspectives .

 In the midst of this stream of sartorial consciousness a few compelling thoughts stood out.

 We learned that clothes and communication are intertwined on many levels.
-For starters, there still seems to be a sense of male camaraderie by which the driving forces behind the process of getting dressed are “whateverness” and comfort—misleading reactions to the question “What do you think about when you get dressed in the morning?” often included: “It’s not something I think about”, “I usually grab the first clean thing that is lying around”, and “I just look out the window to see what the weather is like”.
-The common misconception, here, is that men “just don’t care about clothes”—of course this was never our thesis to begin with—but we still wanted to get to the bottom of the stereotype.
-We finally made sense of it, when an anonymous fellow suggested that, in reality, men are NOT less preoccupied with clothes, they simply aren’t used to talking about them.
+For a start, there still seems to be a sense of male camaraderie by which the driving forces behind the process of getting dressed are “whateverness” and comfort.
+Misleading reactions to the question “What do you think about when you get dressed in the morning?” often included: “It’s not something I think about”, “I usually grab the first clean thing that is lying around”, and “I just look out the window to see what the weather is like”.
+The common misconception, here, is that men “just don’t care about clothes”.
+Of course this was never our thesis to begin with, but we still wanted to get to the bottom of the stereotype.
+We finally made sense of it, when an anonymous fellow suggested that, in reality, men are NOT less preoccupied with clothes; they simply aren’t used to talking about them.
 And how could they be?
 After all, until recently and throughout the entire twentieth century, clothes were socially reckoned with as female business.
 The birth of countless fashion magazines and fashion weeks dedicated to women was accompanied by the flourishing of a distinctive lexicon, while the gap between men and clothes, as a subject of interest and small talk on the other hand, grew bigger.

 In Berlin, however, things are certainly changing for the better: the number of publications dedicated to men’s style is growing and questions regarding visual identity are slowly rising above gender criteria.
-In other words, men are talking about clothes again, and by doing so, they are taking back the right to care and express themselves through fashion.
+In other words, men are again talking about clothes, and by doing so, one might say, they are taking back the right to care and express themselves through fashion.
 Awareness also runs along language.
-Articulating vestimenary concerns implies acknowledging those concerns and though this might seem obvious, when it comes to fashion, perhaps full-fledged comprehension starts with understanding the surface and critically confronting the obvious.
+Articulating vestimentary concerns implies acknowledging those concerns and though this might seem obvious, when it comes to fashion, perhaps full-fledged comprehension starts with understanding the surface and critically confronting the obvious.

-In fact, while most Guys on Clothes required some warming-up to answers questions about their own wardrobes, their disposition towards reading into and reacting to the appearance of others and making clear assumptions about their personalities—both on the streets and “on screen”—was hard to overlook … It seems as though, in Berlin and in the age of smart phones and social media, visual self-expression has been forging new forms of interaction.
+In fact, while most “guys on clothes” required some warming-up to answer questions about their own wardrobes, their disposition towards reading into and reacting to the appearance of others and making clear assumptions about their personalities—both on the streets and “on screen”—was hard to overlook … It seems as though, in Berlin—and in the age of smart phones and social media—visual self-expression has been forging new forms of interaction.
 As if, every time we sent or published a photo, posted an Instagram, Snap Chat story, or changed our profile pictures, we were also participating in a collective dialogue, expressing an opinion without actually raising our hand in class, coming out of the closet without making a speech, or communicating a mood without putting it all into words.
 The interaction runs along visual assets instead, and clothes deserve a spot in that league!

 A guy on clothes told us: “Social media unite those to whom personal style is a cool way of celebrating freedom of expression” (Salome Mallari, Guys on Clothes).
 And could it be that freedom of expression and “freedom of dress” are becoming one and the same?

 The fashion industry feeds on our longings, makes them available and disposable on a large scale.
-Thus when that longing is dandyism, the upshot is a big fat contradiction, and one that is tripping up our efforts of authentic individual expression.
-Roland Barthes already pointed out the controversy when he described fashion as the collective imitation of regular novelty and individual expression, AKA “personality”, as a mass phenomenon …
+Thus, when that longing is dandyism, the upshot is a big fat contradiction, and one that is tripping up our efforts of authentic individual expression.
+Roland Barthes already pointed out the tension when he described fashion as the collective imitation of regular novelty and individual expression, AKA “personality”, as a mass phenomenon …